NBIK16000U The Human Microbiome - Experiments

 - No external censorship

-If the requirements of the performing of a satisfactory presentation of a scientific paper is not fulfilled, the student must hand in a two page essay presenting a relevant scientific paper no later than two weeks before the registration period for the reeexams ends.
-If the requirements of handing in a passed report is not fulfilled, the student must hand in a new report, which have to be passed, no later than two weeks before the registration period for the reexams ends.
+If the requirements of handing in a passed report is not fulfilled, the student must hand in a new report, which have to be passed, no later than three weeks before the re-exam.

 Criteria for exam assesment